Antiochian/listen-and-draw/README.md

 # listen-and-draw

-An interactive widget where a user is invited to draw how they feel on a scrolling canvas while an experimental sound art track plays in the background.
+An interactive widget where a user is invited to draw how they feel on a scrolling canvas as they listen to an experimental sound art track playing in the background.

 Features video replay functionality.